rjekker/i3-battery-popup/README.md

 This script regularly checks your battery charge and shows you a nice warning in a popup if you are about to completely drain your battery.
 It improves on other battery warning scripts [like this one](https://github.com/stagnation/i3-battery-warning) by:

 - Using a Tk-based popup (if you want) which you can configure to show on all workspaces. i3's nagbar doesn't do that.
+- Using the nagbar if you prefer that - or if you don't have Tk.
 - Doing what you want: you can tell it at which battery percentages you want to be warned.
 Currently it will try to show you 2 messages before the lower limit is reached.
 - Supporting multiple batteries.
 My laptop has 2 batteries, for example.
 - Using sane file locking with `flock`.